pablospe/spacy-layout/PLAN.md

 ### Unit Tests

-Create tests for the Azure adapter in `tests/test_azure.py`:
+Create tests for the Azure adapter in `tests/test_azure.py` (or improve/add to existing tests):

 ```python
 import pytest